Tahquamenon Falls State Park, MichiganNational Parks & Nature

 Tahquamenon Falls State Park camping

-Tahquamenon Falls State Park offers a variety of camping options to suit different preferences.
-There are two main campgrounds: the Lower Falls Modern Campground (with Hemlock and Portage loops) and the Rivermouth Modern and Rustic Campgrounds.
+Tahquamenon Falls State Park offers a variety of camping experiences.
 The Lower Falls Modern Campground provides sites with 30-amp (some 50-amp) electrical service, hot showers, and flush toilets seasonally.
-Notably, the Hemlock loop at the Lower Falls is open year-round, offering plowed sites, electricity, and water access even in winter.
-RV sites with full hookups start from $20 per night, while rustic sites can be as low as $10-$20.
-Backcountry campsites are also available for those seeking a more primitive experience, with hike-in distances from 1 to 5 miles.
-Reservations are required for all camping spots and can be made up to six months in advance.
+The Hemlock loop at the Lower Falls is open year-round with plowed sites and electricity.
+RV sites with full hookups start from $20 per night, with summer rates ranging from $28-$32.
+The Rivermouth Modern and Rustic Campgrounds are located along the Tahquamenon River, offering a more remote setting.
+Rustic sites can be found for $10-$20.
+Backcountry campsites are also available along the North Country Trail.
+Reservations are required for most sites and can be made up to six months in advance via the Michigan DNR website or by calling 1-800-447-2757.
+Some private campgrounds near the park, like Shivering Timbers Family Campground (3 miles away), also offer primitive sites.

 things to do in Paradise

-Paradise, Michigan, serves as a charming gateway to Tahquamenon Falls State Park and offers several appealing attractions and activities itself.
-Beyond the falls, you can explore the Great Lakes Shipwreck Museum at Whitefish Point, home to the Whitefish Point Light Station and Whitefish Point Bird Observatory.
-Outdoor enthusiasts will find opportunities for snowmobiling on over 120 miles of groomed trails, hiking the North Country Trail, paddling on local waters, and hunting for Lake Superior agates.
-During August 14-16, 2026, the town also hosts the Wild Blueberry Festival, featuring food, artisans, and entertainment.
-For a unique experience, consider the Toonerville Trolley and Riverboat Tour, which offers train and boat rides to the Tahquamenon River and Upper Falls area.
+Paradise, Michigan, serves as a charming gateway to Tahquamenon Falls State Park and offers a variety of attractions itself.
+Beyond visiting the falls, you can explore the Great Lakes Shipwreck Museum and the Whitefish Point Light Station at Whitefish Point, or engage in birdwatching at the Whitefish Point Bird Observatory.
+Outdoor activities include hiking on the North Country Trail, exploring other local trails, paddling on the Tahquamenon River, and searching for Lake Superior agates.
+In winter, Paradise is a top destination for snowmobiling, cross-country skiing, and snowshoeing.
+The town also hosts events like the Wild Blueberry Festival in August.

 Tahquamenon Falls State Park with kids